HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 ## References

 If you want to know what the possible values can a certain attribute take, or just want to see what can be modified in the first place.
-If you're not a modder and are unfamiliar with the _divinity engine 2_ jargon, it can be hard to guess how to write the config-files.
+If you're not a modder and are unfamiliar with the _divinity engine 2_ jargon, it can be hard to guess what to write in the config-files.
 Therefore, the following reference sheets are provided for your convenience.

 - [**StatObjectDefinitions**](../References/StatObjectDefinitions.md)
 - [**Enumerations**](../References/Enumerations.md)